 Currently, visitors to Argentina from the United States, Canada and Australia must pay an entrance fee (visitor visa) equal to the amount that those countries charge Argentine residents.
 The current fees are: $160 for the United States (valid for 10 years), $100 for Australians (valid for 1 year) and $75 for Canadians (valid for one entry).
 In the past, this fee has been payable upon arrival at either the Ezeiza (EZE) or Aeroparque (AEP) airports.

 Argentina now requires that this fee be paid online prior to coming to the country.
-This new policy went into effect on October 31, 2012 for AEP, December 28, 2012 for EZE and January 7, 2013 for every other point of entry into the country.
-Cruise ship passengers will not have to pay until July 1, 2013.
+This new policy went into effect on October 31, 2012 for AEP, December 28, 2012 for EZE , January 7, 2013 for every other point of entry into the country, and on July 1, 2013 for cruise ship passengers.

 In order to pay the reciprocity fee, you must go to the Provincia Payment System website, register, pay with your credit card and print out a receipt.
 You must then bring that receipt with you to prove payment.